keploy/community-blog/cm2cxh6rp000108la5ip73jk4.md

 * **Limited Built-In Reporting**: While it offers real-time metrics, the reporting features are somewhat basic compared to other tools, which may necessitate external reporting solutions for detailed analysis.

+## How Keploy Complements Performance Testing

+While performance testing ensures that an application can handle different loads and perform efficiently, **Keploy** takes it a step further by focusing on API regression testing.
+Keploy helps developers ensure that their APIs remain consistent and function as expected after updates or changes.

+By recording real-world API traffic and replaying it, Keploy enables developers to catch potential issues that could arise from new code or feature implementations.
+This proactive testing helps in identifying regressions before they make their way into production, ensuring seamless integration and reliable performance.

+Using Keploy alongside performance testing tools like **k6** ensures that both the performance and stability of your APIs are thoroughly tested, providing developers with the confidence to deploy changes without introducing new issues.

 ## Conclusion

 Performance testing is an essential aspect of software development, ensuring that applications perform reliably and efficiently under various conditions.